MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake-data-adf.md

 To view the permissions that you have in the subscription, go to the [Azure portal](https://portal.azure.com/), select your username in the upper-right corner, select **...**, and then select **My permissions**.
 If you have access to multiple subscriptions, select the appropriate one.
 To create and manage child resources for Data Factory in the Azure portal&mdash;including datasets, linked services, pipelines, triggers, and integration runtimes&mdash;you must belong to the *Data Factory Contributor* role at the resource group level or above.

 ### Export to data lake

-This guide assumes that you have already exported Dataverse data by using the [Export to Data Lake service](export-to-data-lake.md).
+This guide assumes that you've already exported Dataverse data by using the [Export to Data Lake service](export-to-data-lake.md).

 In this example, account table data is exported to the data lake.

 ### Azure Data Factory

-This guide assumes that you have already created a data factory under the same subscription and resource group as the storage account containing the exported Dataverse data.
+This guide assumes that you've already created a data factory under the same subscription and resource group as the storage account containing the exported Dataverse data.

 ## Set the Data Lake Storage Gen2 storage account as a source

-1. Open [Azure Data Factory](https://ms-adf.azure.com/en-us/datafactories) and select the data facotry that is on the same subscription and resource group as the storage account containing your exported Dataverse data.
+1. Open [Azure Data Factory](https://ms-adf.azure.com/en-us/datafactories) and select the data factory that is on the same subscription and resource group as the storage account containing your exported Dataverse data.
 Then select **Create data flow** from the home page.

 2. Turn on **Data flow debug** mode and select your preferred time to live.
-This may take up to 10 minutes, but you can proceed with the following steps.
+This might take up to 10 minutes, but you can proceed with the following steps.

     ![Dataflow debug mode](media/data-flow-debug.png "Dataflow debug mode")